New plans for the Robin Hood Hotel

 Each will retain a share of the leisure units with each party having the option to buy, or sell, the long leasehold interest in the units.
 In each scenario for the council, it is projected to either receive a full return on its capital investment or receive a revenue return of six per cent in rental income.

-A traffic management scheme will be implemented during the structural support works needed for the new hotel.
+A traffic management scheme is in place during the structural support works needed for the new hotel.

-The changes to Lombard Street are likely to last for around 6 months commencing late summer 2019.
+The changes to Lombard Street are likely to last for around 6 months.

-Traffic flow will be reduced from 2-lane to single lane on Lombard Street.
+Traffic flow is reduced from 2-lane to single lane on Lombard Street.
 Traffic flow will be maintained in both directions during the building works.

-There will be some changes to pedestrian footpaths and crossings that will be clearly signposted.
+There will be some changes to pedestrian footpaths and crossings that are clearly signposted.

 Some temporary traffic lights may be required for a few days when traffic routes are being established